liamscarratt-cloud/liamscarratt.github.io/_pages/teaching.md

 author_profile: true
 ---

-I currently run the 1st Year University Chemistry course at **UNSW College** as its lecturer, alongside teaching tutorials and demonstrating for laboratory classes.
+I currently run the 1st Year University Chemistry courses at **UNSW College** as its lecturer, alongside teaching tutorials and demonstrating for laboratory classes.
 My teaching practice is informed by ongoing research into the use of AI tools in chemistry education and pedagogy.

-Courses
+UNSW College Courses
 ------
 **Chemistry A** covers the foundational principles of physical and inorganic chemistry:
 - Quantisation of energy and the hydrogen atom (*photon energies, wave-particle duality, quantum numbers, and atomic emission/absorption spectra*)